hortonworks-gallery/ambari-zeppelin-service/README.md

     - executor memory: Executor memory to use (e.g. 512m or 1g)
     - temp file: Temporary file where pre-built package will be downloaded to.
 If your env has limited space under /tmp, change this to different location.
 In this case you must ensure that the zeppelin user must be able to write to this location.

-  - Advanced zeppelin-config: Used to populate [zeppelin-site.xml](https://github.com/apache/incubator-zeppelin/blob/master/conf/zeppelin-site.xml.template)
+  - ii) Advanced zeppelin-config: Used to populate [zeppelin-site.xml](https://github.com/apache/incubator-zeppelin/blob/master/conf/zeppelin-site.xml.template)
-  - Advanced zeppelin-env: Used to populate [zeppelin-env.sh](https://github.com/apache/incubator-zeppelin/blob/master/conf/zeppelin-env.sh.template).
+  - iii) Advanced zeppelin-env: Used to populate [zeppelin-env.sh](https://github.com/apache/incubator-zeppelin/blob/master/conf/zeppelin-env.sh.template).
 See [Zeppelin docs](https://zeppelin.incubator.apache.org/docs/install/install.html) for more info
     - Under `export ZEPPELIN_JAVA_OPTS` notice that the Spark jobs will by default be sent to the default spark queue `-Dspark.yarn.queue={{spark_queue}}`.
     - To have Zeppelin jobs submitted to a different queue instead, just change to `-Dspark.yarn.queue=my_zeppelin_queuename` (based on your queue name)